SP-8403/sa-neonatal-guideline-review/reviews/README.md

 ## Visual and Implementation Deliverables

-To support guideline-quality figures and implementation-ready algorithms, **licensed visual assets were personally obtained through paid image licensing** to ensure appropriate usage rights.
+To support guideline-quality figures and implementation-ready algorithms, licensed visual assets were personally obtained through paid image licensing to ensure appropriate usage rights (Adobe stock images).

-Clinical diagrams and algorithms were **redrawn and standardised by the technical reviewer** using a reproducible diagramming framework (**Mermaid** and **Drawio**), enabling:
+Clinical diagrams and algorithms were **redrawn and standardised** using editable digital tools, which included:
+- **Mermaid**
+- **Draw.io**
+- **HTML-based editing workflows**
+- **Canva**

+This enabled:

 - Consistent visual styling across chapters
-- Clear, straight-line clinical pathways
+- Clearer clinical pathways;
-- Clean **SVG export** suitable for print and PDF production
+- Clean **PNG exports** suitable for print and PDF production
-- Version-controlled diagram updates aligned with national governance needs.
+- Editable and version-controlled diagram updates

-These visual assets form part of the technical refinement undertaken during the review process.
+These visual assets form part of the technical refinement undertaken during the review process and were developed to improve implementation support without changing approved clinical content.

 ---

 ## Review Framework